 How to Cure the White Spot on Eyelid

-Here are some ideas on how you can take better care of your eyes and rid yourself of that pesky white spot on eyelid.
+Here are some ideas on how you can take better care of your eyes and rid yourself of that pesky white spot on your eyelid.

 - Wash your hands as many times as possible during the day.